inferno-framework/davinci-dtr-test-kit/README.md

 test kit for the [Da Vinci Documentation Templates and Rules (DTR) FHIR Implementation Guide](https://hl7.org/fhir/us/davinci-dtr/).

+It contains test kits to test the four actors defined by the DTR specification:
+- Payer Server: responsible for serving up questionnaires.
+- Full DTR EMR: responsible for retriving questionnaires from a payer server, filling them out based on local data and user input, and storing them locally.
+- Light DTR EMR: responsible for serving data that a DTR Smart App can use to populate questionnaires.
+- DTR Smart App: responsible for retrieving questionnaires from a payer server, completing them using data retrieved from a Light DTR EMR and user input, and storing the results back to the Light DTR EMR.

 ## Documentation
 - [Inferno documentation](https://inferno-framework.github.io/inferno-core/)
 - [Ruby API documentation](https://inferno-framework.github.io/inferno-core/docs)